 “InterVision was a perfect fit for us.
 Their hosted cloud infrastructure was compatible with the environment we already had in place.
 And from the beginning, they collaborated with us to find just the right configuration.
 I feel like they’re part of my own team.” —Senior Systems Administrator

 The company engaged with InterVision for a proof of concept that demonstrated nearly instant results.
 “We took clones of our systems, moved them to the cloud and turned them on,” says the senior systems administrator.
 “The setup took less than a day.
 With any other type of service, we would’ve needed at least a week to build servers from scratch.”

 The IT team could now see their path forward.
-Within a matter of months, the client had upgraded their entire virtualized environment in InterVision’s hosted cloud, with the goal of continuing to virtualize as much of their environment as possible while also moving relevant workloads to InterVision’s datacenter ecosystem.
+Within a matter of months, the customer had upgraded their entire virtualized environment in InterVision’s hosted cloud, with the goal of continuing to virtualize as much of their environment as possible while also moving relevant workloads to InterVision’s datacenter ecosystem.